Shandilya21/Music-Classification-by-Genres/README.md

  has been of interest for a variety of reasons, including management of large music collections.
 The main purpose of this project was to implement few classification algorithms and compare their performance when applied to a practical problem.
-Specifically, we performed music genre classification of songs on a dataset containing 100 songs from 10 different genres.The two classification algorithms were used to classifies are : SVM and k -NN classification.
+Specifically, we performed music genre classification of songs on a dataset containing 100 songs from 10 different genres.